bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 ## Closing Remarks

-So, what have we learned from this simple Braess' Paradox example?
-In simple terms, we cannot rely on our intuition and rule of thumb in all cases.
+So, what have we learned from this simple example of Braess' Paradox?
+In simple terms, we cannot rely on our intuitions and rules of thumb in all cases.
 There are exceptions to the rule that building roads will resolve congestion and it is important for us to assess the impact of infrastructure on road performance.